Neff ovens rated

 How much do Neff ovens cost?

-Neff ovens range in price from around £330 to £1,300, depending on whether you go for a simple single or a double with all the bells and whistles.
-With an average price of around £600, it's a brand aimed at the keen cook.
+Neff ovens range in price from around £350 to £1,400, depending on whether you go for a simple single or a double with all the bells and whistles.
+With an average price of nearly £600, it's a brand aimed at the keen cook.